 Many online brokers have built-in features to view and read company announcements.
 The largest online brokers in Australia usually have a section dedicated to announcements in their membership portal.
 If you can’t find this section or you are unsure if your broker offers this feature, we advise you to talk to your broker and find out if and where you can read company announcements.
 Often there is a 20-minute delay with these publications.

-Every listed company has a section on their website dedicated for investors.
-You can read media released stock information, annual reports, key dates or the “Corporate Governance” statement.
+Every listed company has a section on its website dedicated to investors.
+You can read media released stock information, annual reports, key dates, or the “Corporate Governance” statement.
 Jump onto www.google.com.au and type in the name of the company you are looking for.
-Usually the first result is the company website, and from there you should be able to find all announcements.
+Usually, the first result is the company website, and from there you should be able to find all announcements.